eest/scratchgo/README.md

 ## About
-This is a minimal example of how to create a statically linked webserver in go that can be executed in a Docker [FROM scratch](https://hub.docker.com/_/scratch) container.
+This is a minimal example of how to create a statically linked webserver in Go that can be executed in a Docker [FROM scratch](https://hub.docker.com/_/scratch) container.

-I use a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) to build the binary so no go related tools needs to be installed.
+I use a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) to build the binary so no Go related tools needs to be installed.

 Keep in mind that this minimal webserver is only meant for demonstrational purposes.
 For production traffic you need to think about